 To the casual observer, Cancellara’s bike is the same one as last year but if you look a bit closer, there are a few minor differences.
 The graphics now reflect the new team name on the top tube and his trademark Berner carbon fiber rear derailleur cage and oversized pulleys have been traded in for the standard Shimano Dura-Ace setup – a move team technical director Jordan Roessingh says was done in the interest of slightly improved chain security on the cobbles.

-Spartacus’ is once again hoping for victory in the cobbled ring: spartacus’ is once again hoping for victory in the cobbled ring James Huang/Future Publishing
+Spartacus’ is once again hoping for victory in the cobbled ring.
+James Huang/Future Publishing

 Cancellara has also switched from his long-running Speedplay Zero pedals to carbon-bodied Shimano Dura-Ace ones but otherwise, it’s business as usual – or so it would seem.